What are our extra services?

 We've written several of our own services which sit around Archivematica.

-The s3_start_transfer Lambda watches for uploads to the S3 transfer bucket.
+The watches for uploads to the S3 transfer bucket.
 It checks that new transfer packages are correctly formatted, and if so, it sends them to Archivematica for processing.
 It uploads a feedback log explaining if the package was accepted.

 For archivists, this means they can start processing a transfer package by uploading it to S3, rather than using the Archivematica dashboard.